 - Rinse your mouth.

-How to use an interdental brush
+How to brush teeth with braces using an interdental brush

 Using this little tool helps remove plaque from the wires if you have trouble flossing with braces.
 The special brush reaches where your normal brush can't.
 Here's how to use it: